 We use the expensive rare-earth neodymium-iron-boron magnets to get the maximum power from our motors.The controllers also must be cooled.
 ZEV controllers are covered in deep cooling fins.The more powerful the bike, the more fins on the controller.
 ZEV controllers must hold a minimum of 24 hours of full power.

 All of this attention to cooling is not just about power.
 It is about durability.
 The better the cooling the longer the parts last.
 That is why we can warranty bikes for two years.
 Lowering the temperature of electronic components can double and triple operating life.

-5) Explain the problem of corrosion in motors and how your oil bath stops this?
+5) Explain the problem of corrosion in all aluminum motors and how your oil bath stops this?

 Many motors have cast aluminum housings.
 The metal

 is not treated for corrosion.
 So after a short time they look like this.

 This white coating that forms from corrosion on the aluminum parts is just part of the problem.
 A rust also forms on the magnets.
 As the clearance in the motor is usually 1 mm or less, the motor becomes a grinder for the small particles of rust and aluminum oxide dragging down the motor.
 The white aluminum oxide coating acts as a heat barrier causing motors to run hotter.
 Hot motors do not last as long as cooler ones and put out less power.